 I've looked in the folder where ruby.h is contained and there is no config.h file.
 It is located in the archdir folder.

-#1 Updated by Vit Ondruch about 1 year ago
+#1 Updated by Vit Ondruch over 1 year ago

 I am afraid this is by design.
 On Fedora, we have overcome this issue by adding header and renaming the original file(s), but I know that upstream is not happy about this (, my 4th point) and they will suggest you to use mkmf to setup your build environment.